HiddenRamblings/Thenaya/README.md

 ### Restoration of this project is currently WIP.
 Please be patient.

+Thenaya requires keys that are not included for legal reasons.
+Place "key_retail.bin" in the root of sdmc:/ folder (sdcard).
+If you have separate keys, please combine them into one file.
+ - `cat unfixed-info.bin locked-secret.bin > key_retail.bin`

 ## Building Thenaya

 Follow the instructions at https://devkitpro.org/wiki/devkitPro_pacman to install pacman